 Vanderbilt’s psychology majors go on to a variety of careers.
 Many continue research training in psychology at leading graduate schools in psychology and neuroscience; many others pursue professional training in law, medicine, and business; still others gain employment in areas such as teaching, consulting, and social work.
 A small sample includes:

-Meghan Collins (BA 2015) is a post baccalaureate research fellow at the National Institute of Mental Health (NIMH).
+Meghan Collins (BA 2015), a post baccalaureate research fellow at the National Institute of Mental Health (NIMH) who is now a graduate student at Yale University.

 The path-breaking contributions of Vanderbilt’s A&S Psychology faculty in clinical science, cognitive science, and neuroscience have been internationally recognized.
 We embrace opportunities to share our knowledge and findings with students in courses, research projects, and informal conversations.
 We are proud of our dual excellence in teaching and scholarship, and are especially proud of our history of engaging students in research.
 Comprehensive descriptions of faculty teaching and research interests can be found at the departmental website.